markbiz41/Jan2015/HalfWayChallenge.md

-22. If your app gave you this error message:
+22. If your app gave you the following error message, on this line of code, what would it indicate?

         undefined method `downcase' for nil:NilClass

-on this line of code:

         <%= user.name.downcase %>

-what would it indicate?

 23. What gem did we use to paginate our Collections?